TeamUnibuc/SmartCoffeeMachine/wiki/http.md

     "recipes": "List of recipes" ,
     "recipes": [{
         "drink_name": "Name of the coffee recipe",
-        "drink_price": "The price of the drink (in the case it costs money)", "drink_description": "The description of the drink",
+        "drink_description": "The description of the drink",
         "preparation": {
             "coffee_mg": "coffee quantity",